Mangaal/text-store/README.md

  Delete Document: Can Delete uploaded documents.

- Most Frequent Word: Finds the most frequent word used across all uploaded documents.
+ Most Frequent Word: Retrieves the most frequent word used across all uploaded documents.
 ```

  #### All of these features can be easily utilized either through the CLI tools [store](https://github.com/Mangaal/store-cli#readme)  or by directly interacting with the exposed API.